-Table 18.1, "Common File System Types" provides a list of common file system types that can be used with the mount command.
-For a complete list of all available file system types, consult the relevant manual page as referred to in Section 18.4.1, "Manual Page Documentation".
+Table 19.1, "Common File System Types" provides a list of common file system types that can be used with the mount command.
+For a complete list of all available file system types, consult the relevant manual page as referred to in Section 19.4.1, "Manual Page Documentation".

-Table 18.1.
+Table 19.1.
 Common File System Types

-Туре Description ext2 The ext2 file system. ext3 The ext3 file system. ext4 The ext4 file system. iso9660 The ISO 9660 file system.
-It is commonly used by optical media, typically CDs. jfs The JFS file system created by IBM. nfs The NFS file system.
-It is commonly used to access files over the network. nfs4 The NFSv4 file system.
-It is commonly used to access files over the network. ntfs The NTFS file system.
-It is commonly used on machines that are running the Windows operating system. udf The UDF file system.
-It is commonly used by optical media, typically DVDs. vfat The FAT file system.
+Туре Description

+ext2 The ext2 file system.

+ext3 The ext3 file system.

+ext4 The ext4 file system.

+btrfs The btrfs file system.

+xfs The xfs file system.

+iso9660 The ISO 9660 file system.
+It is commonly used by optical media, typically CDs.

+jfs The JFS file system created by IBM.

+nfs The NFS file system.
+It is commonly used to access files over the network.

+nfs4 The NFSv4 file system.
+It is commonly used to access files over the network.

+ntfs The NTFS file system.
+It is commonly used on machines that are running the Windows operating system.

+udf The UDF file system.
+It is commonly used by optical media, typically DVDs.

+vfat The FAT file system.
 It is commonly used on machines that are running the Windows operating system, and on certain digital media such as USB flash drives or floppy disks.

-See Example 18.2, "Mounting a USB Flash Drive" for an example usage.
+See Example 19.2, "Mounting a USB Flash Drive" for an example usage.

-Example 18.2.
+Example 19.2.
 Mounting a USB Flash Drive